nomath4u/radiusnetworks.github.io/_posts/2014-07-14-a-note-from-the-ceo.md

 ---
 layout: post
-title: A Note From the CEO
+title: A Note from the CEO
 author: Marc Wallace
 ---